SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab2 (Bagian 1).md

 - Each V&V phase results must be compared to each corresponding development phase.
 - Each phase has specific deliverables.

+### Kelebihan

+- Easy to understand, easy to use.
+- Increased quality.
+- Higher chance of success over the waterfall model due to the development of test plans early on during the life cycle, e.g. unit test is planned during detail design phase.

 ### Prototyping

 ### Spiral